meabh-hartney/DATA6540/README.md

 Business Intelligence and Data Storytelling

 This is an example of a group project that I created in this class with 2 teamamtes.
 We examined the attached csv and created the Tableau story.

+Also attached are other Tableau workbooks created for other projects.